Text Link

 • Amenorrhea (loss of menstruation)

-Aside from contributing to these physical difficulties, imbalanced hormones can also play a role in the mood disorders that may exacerbate or prolong a person’s struggle with bulimia.
+Aside from contributing to these physical difficulties, imbalanced hormones can also play a role in mental health complications of bulimia, by contributing to mood disorders that may exacerbate or prolong a person’s struggle with BN.5

 Circulatory system

-This can lead to a number of issues, including muscle weakness, extreme fatigue, and dizziness.
+This can lead to a number of bulimia risks, including muscle weakness, extreme fatigue, and dizziness.

 Electrolytes are also essential in the upkeep of heart health.
-An imbalance can play a part in difficulties such as:
+An imbalance can play a part in difficulties such as:2

 • Low blood pressure or a weak pulse